missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 # Installation and Setup

-To use this tool, you will need an image of your playfield and the Godot 4 editor.
+To use this tool, you will need an image of your playfield and the Godot editor version 4.2 or later (download from [godotengine.org](https://godotengine.org))

 ## Create your Project